Church of the Nazarene

-The Church of the Nazarene is a Christian denomination that emerged in North America from the 19th-century Wesleyan-Holiness movement within Methodism.
-It is headquartered in Lenexa within Johnson County, Kansas.
-With its members commonly referred to as Nazarenes, it is the largest denomination in the world aligned with the Wesleyan-Holiness movement and is a member of the World Methodist Council.
+The Church of the Nazarene is an evangelical Christian denomination that emerged in North America from the Wesleyan-Holiness movement within Methodism during the late 19th century.

+The denomination has its headquarters in Lenexa, Kansas. and its members are commonly referred to as Nazarenes.
+It is the largest denomination in the world aligned with the Wesleyan-Holiness movement, with just under 3 million members worldwide.
+The Church of the Nazarene was a member denomination of the World Methodist Council until 2025.
+The denomination differentiates itself by placing particular emphasis on the process of sanctification as a part of the Holiness movement.

 Mission and vision

-The global mission of the Church of the Nazarene since its beginnings has been "to respond to the Great Commission of Christ to 'go and make disciples of all nations' (Matthew 28:19)".
-In December 2006, this was expressed more precisely as "to make Christlike disciples in the nations".
-This frames the global mission of the denomination.
-In 2009 the General Assembly indicated in its revision of Article XI of the Manual the means for accomplishing its mission: "making disciples through evangelism, education, showing compassion, working for justice, and bearing witness to the kingdom of God."
-The mission of the Church of the Nazarene is to make Christlike disciples in the nations.
+The mission of the Church of the Nazarene is taken from the Great Commission in Matthew 28.
+"To make Christlike disciples in the nations" was adopted in 2006 as the Church's mission statement.
+In 2009, it refined that mission statement to be expressed by "making disciples through evangelism, education, showing compassion, working for justice, and bearing witness to the kingdom of God."

 The denominational vision is: "to be a disciple-making church, an international community of faith, in the Wesleyan-Holiness tradition."

 Core values

 Since 2001, the three "core values" of the Church have been identified as "Christian, Holiness, Missional".
-At the 2013 General Assembly, the Board of General Superintendents unveiled seven characteristics for the Church of the Nazarene:
+In 2013, the Church adopted seven characteristics to express the core values which are meaningful worship, theological coherence, passionate evangelicalism, intentional discipleship, church development, transformational leadership, and purposeful compassion.